ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 ## Shutdown

 - To stop the applications, go to the terminal where they are running and press `Ctrl+C`
-- To stop and remove `docker-compose` containers, network and volumes, go to a terminal and, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following command
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup